Mentors

 “My name is Louie.”

-“I already have.”
-Louie held his arms out from his side and spread his fingers wide in what he must have thought was a grand gesture.
+Louie finished talking and got back up suddenly.
+He held his arms out from his side and spread his fingers wide in a grand gesture and grinned.
 “And I could show you some really good stuff.”
-Louie stepped back into Saint Catherines and was swallowed up by the waiting pack.
+He said as he stepped back onto Saint Catherines and was instantly swallowed up by the crowd.

 The Monk